-For the 2019 and 2020 tax years, a reduction varying from 10% up to 30% applies to real estate tax for natural persons.
+A reduction varying from 10% up to 30% applies to real estate tax for natural persons.
 The main criterion for the rate of the applicable discount is the value of the real estate property, as calculated by the formula set by the Ministry of Finance.

-Local Real Estate Duty (TAP) is payable to municipal authorities at rates varying between 0.025% and 0.035% of the assessed value of the property.

-Special Real Estate Tax (SRET) - legislators introduced Law 3091/2002 to deal with a trend where offshore companies whose activities are not considered normal (eg, industrial, commercial or the provision of services) had acquired property in Greece and their gross income from these activities was greater than the gross income from the property.
+- Local Real Estate Duty (TAP) is payable to municipal authorities at rates varying between 0.025% and 0.035% of the assessed value of the property. - Special Real Estate Tax (SRET) legislators introduced Law 3091/2002 to deal with a trend where offshore companies with activities that are not considered normal (eg, industrial, commercial or the provision of services) had acquired property in Greece and their gross income from these activities was greater than the gross income from the property.